mousany/bstrees/README.md

-# BSTrees: Go implementation of some Binary Search Trees
+# BSTrees: Implementation of Binary Search Tree algorithms in Go

-This repository contains the implementation of some Binary Search Trees in Go.
+This repository contains implementation of Binary Search Trees algorithms in Go.
 Those trees are tested on the [template problem](https://www.luogu.com.cn/problem/P3369) and the [enhanced template problem](https://www.luogu.com.cn/problem/P6136) of [Luogu](https://www.luogu.com.cn/).

 ## Usage
 All the trees are implemented in the `bstree` package.
 The `bstree` package contains the following trees:
 - `bstree.avl.AVLTree`: AVL Tree
 - `bstree.rb.RBTree`: Red-Black Tree
 - `bstree.anderson.AndersonTree`: Anderson Tree
-- `bstree.treap.TreapTree`: Treap
+- `bstree.treap.Treap`: Treap
-- `bstree.fhq.FHQTree`: FHQ Rotateless Treap
+- `bstree.fhq.FHQTreap`: FHQ Rotateless Treap
-- `bstree.splay.SplayTree`: Splay Tree
+- `bstree.splay.Splay`: Splay Tree
 - `bstree.scapegoat.ScapegoatTree`: Scapegoat Tree

 These trees are implemented in the same way and share an uniform interface.
 Here is an example of using the `bstree.avl.AVLTree`: